 You know those times when everything goes haywire, and you can’t figure out why?
 Look up, stargazer: A planet could be retrograde—meaning that from the vantage point of Earth, it appears to be spinning backward.
 What’s really happening?
-Well, the Earth is completing its orbit around the Sun faster than other planets outside its orbit.
-Periodically, it will outpace them—and that’s when retrograde mayhem breaks loose.
+Well, the Earth is completing its orbit around the Sun faster or slower than other planets outside its orbit.
+Periodically, one will outpace the other—and that’s when retrograde mayhem breaks loose.

 What are retrogrades in astrology?